Settings and Functions I First Mastered When Starting to Use Claude Code

 Skills · /skills

-Of these, about 14.5k (System prompt + System tools) are fixed costs that cannot be changed.
+Of those, about 14.5k (System prompt + System tools) are fixed costs that cannot be changed.

-What you can adjust from here are the [Memory files (CLAUDE.md) + Skills] parts.
+What you can adjust are the [Memory files (CLAUDE.md) + Skills] portions.

 /clear ← Initialize the context window